Tournaments, Contestant Heterogeneity and Performance: Results

 ~

+To visualize the individual performance responses and their impact on the contest outcome, we benchmark our estimated effects on the winning probability of the higher-ability contestant against the predicted winning probabilities of the higher-ability contestant derived from bookmakers' betting odds for different levels of ability heterogeneity.
+To accomplish this, we employ the same non-parametric kernel method described earlier to estimate the effect of contestant ability heterogeneity on the winning probability of the higher-ability contestant.
+This is illustrated by the blue line in Figure \ref{fig:feed_desc}.
 We observe that as contestant heterogeneity increases, the winning probability of the higher-ability contestant also increases, reaching a winning probability of approximately 90\%.
 In addition, the bookmakers' predicted win probabilities are shown in gray.
 For this purpose, the betting odds of each contest were converted into the implied win probabilities and smoothed using a local kernel estimation for the corresponding ability ratio.
 Interestingly, we find that the observed increase in the winning probability of the higher-ability contestant is substantially larger than what is implied by the bookmakers' predictions.
-This suggests that the observed results regarding the probability of the higher-ability contestant winning are not solely driven by the initial ability differences in ex-ante winning probabilities but also by the individual performance responses to the ability heterogeneity of contestants within the contest.
+This suggests that the observed results regarding the probability of the higher-ability contestant winning are not solely driven by the initial ability differences in ex-ante winning probabilities but also by the individual performance responses to the ability heterogeneity of contestants within the contest.\footnote{To complement the analysis on contest outcomes, we show in Figure \ref{fig:het_favw} that the observed increase in performance among the top contestants (see Chapter \ref{subsubsec:het}) also translates into an increased probability of winning the contest for top contestants.}